Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

 I had a distorted image of myself as I was growing up.
 After experiencing verbal and physical abuse from my parents and peers, I was convinced that I was a lower species of human who did not deserve love and respect from other people.
 I believed I was stupid, ugly, and awkward, just like they said.
 I tolerated the hurtful behavior of my parents and bullies because I thought I deserved it.

-When I started to explore the Bible, and hang around with Christians, however, I wondered what loving myself really meant.
+When I started to explore the Bible and hang around with Christians, I wondered what loving myself really meant.
 Jesus said that we should love others as we love ourselves (Matthew 22:37).
 That statement acknowledges that we do love ourselves, but how do we do that?

 Extreme Views on Self-Love

 Some Christians find the idea of loving themselves to be repugnant.
 They put themselves down as miserable sinners who are unworthy of love.
 They are hard on themselves when they make mistakes or sin.
-They flog themselves over and over again about their past transgressions.
+They flog themselves over and over again with shame and guilt about their past transgressions.

 A Definition of Self-Love

-We have an opportunity however, to change the way we are through the sacrifice of Jesus Christ.
+However, we have an opportunity to change the way we are through the sacrifice of Jesus Christ.
 If we sincerely repent our wrongdoings, we can be cleansed and be in a relationship with our God as a new creation (2 Corinthians 5:17).

 Steps to Loving Yourself

 Do Not Let People and Circumstances Define Who We Are

 As a child, I allowed other people to label me as stupid, ignorant, ugly, and clumsy.
 I suffered from low self-esteem and fear of rejection.
 As I learned more about becoming a Christian in my late teens and early 20s, I started to challenge this self-view.
 Through Christ, I learned that I was a beloved child of God who was competent and had value.
 This knowledge empowered me to seek out my strengths and use my talents for God’s glory.